KubeCrash/fall2023/README.md

 ### Run a player

-The GUI won't show you much until one or more players is running.
+We start four players (CA, DE, ES, and US) running inside the cluster.
+You can start more:

 ``` sh
 cd the-world/server
 go run . --player US
 ```

-Valid players are US, CA, DE, and ES.
+though at the moment the only valid players are US, CA, DE, and ES.

 US and CA are in the North American region, DE and ES are in the European region.
 They are represented by country flags.
+If you want to support additional players, see the-world/server/player/player.go.

 ### Random debugging stuff